caia-techblr/pdlc-tech-tools/README.md

 * Use Markdown syntax of GITHUB for inline documentation.

 ## Requirements
-- List the requirements in product backlog of JIRA Project (Agile Methodology)
+- List the requirements in product backlog of JIRA Project (Agile Methodology or Github issue tracker
 - Distribute them into a few Sprints

 ## Design